 Commerce Max uses predictive AI to identify the best path to conversion, and provides data on ad performance in near-real-time through unified reporting and closed-loop measurement, including product-level sales attribution.

 Best Buy, a Criteo client since 2015, began testing the platform in the first half of 2022, along with media agency rollup GroupM.
-The retailer launched its own network, Best Buy Ads, January.
+The retailer launched its own network, Best Buy Ads, in January.

 Keith Bryan, SVP and President of Ads, Media and CRM for Best Buy, said the platform allows it brands to build custom campaigns across onsite display, sponsored products and offsite publishers, reaching Best Buy’s first-party audience using their own creative.